hughmiranda94/mentories/es6/excercise-1.md

-# Comunicándose con un servicio Web
+# Communicating with a Web Service

 In this excercise you will implement a method that allows the communication with a web service that pulls information in JSON format using the GET verb.
 This method should returns a fulfilled promise when the service pulls information after a successfull response or a rejected promised in otherwise.